Sling TV review summary:

-With 2.47 million subscribers, Sling TV is the one of the most popular live TV streaming services around for a reason: It’s cheaper than almost any of its competitors.
-Even after raising prices at the end of 2019, Sling’s most expensive package is still only $45/mo. — less than anything offered from Hulu + Live TV, AT&T TV NOW, YouTube TV and fuboTV — and it has even cheaper plans at $30/mo.
+With 2.47 million subscribers, Sling TV is one of the most popular live TV streaming services around for a reason: It’s cheaper than almost any of its competitors.
+Sling’s most expensive package is only $55/mo. — less than anything offered by Hulu + Live TV, DIRECTV, YouTube TV and fuboTV — and it has even cheaper plans at $40/mo.

 And while those packages are missing major channels like ABC, CBS and Animal Planet, Sling is still one of the best options around for those looking to significantly trim down their monthly TV bill.
 But if you want a more robust channel lineup — or if you’re a diehard sports fan — you’re better off going with fuboTV, YouTube TV or Hulu + Live TV.

 How does Sling TV work?